RJT1990/mantra/README.md

 ```console
 cd my_project; mantra cloud
 ```
 💾 Get the example datasets and models from [here](https://github.com/RJT1990/mantra-examples).
-Put the relativistic_gan model into my_project/models/relativistic_gan.
-Put the decks data into my_project/data/decks.
+Put the relativistic_gan model folder at my_project/models/relativistic_gan.
+Put the decks folder at my_project/data/decks.

 🤖 Here are some example models you can train: